SKIP TO PAGE CONTENT

 Amarillo, Texas

 Joel Hogue is a Senior Member of Sprouse Shrader Smith, PLLC where he practices business and commercial litigation.
-He currently serves as president of the Panhandle Plains Historical Society.
-He is also the current president of the Turn Center Foundation.
-Joel is a past president of Catholic Charities of the Texas Panhandle.
-Hogue developed a love for local history in large part because of his family’s longtime ownership of the local newspaper in Dalhart where he grew up.
+He is the past president of the Panhandle Plains Historical Society.
+He previously served on the boards of Catholic Charities, the Turn Center, as well as its foundation, and Martha’s Home, including stints as president of these organizations.
+Joel developed a love for local history in large part because of his family’s longtime ownership of the local newspaper in Dalhart where he grew up.
 Joel and his wife, Madonna, moved with their family to Amarillo in 1991.

 Tim Leach